FunnelKit

 This should disable the new account email from your WooCommerce site.

-Now let's check how you can set up a custom new user registration email.
+Now, let's see how you can set up a custom new-user registration email.

-How to Send Custom WordPress New User Registration Email in 5 Steps
+How to Send a Custom WordPress New User Registration Email

 This WordPress plugin empowers you to write customized emails and automate email campaigns from the WordPress dashboard.